dominikmuellr/trudido/README.md

 # Trudido — Flutter Todo App

 Lightweight, privacy-first todo application built with Flutter.
+Trudido is a minimalist Material You to-do app focused on simplicity and open design.

 ## 📋 Task Management
 - Smart Task Creation - Create tasks with titles, notes, due dates, and priorities